marcusoftnet/marcusoftnet.github.io/_posts/2007-10-02-new-shiny-avega-website.md

 lots of interesting content to read about [Avega](http://www.avega.se/) and the consultants.

-Right... almost forgot; i am on the site.
+Right... almost forgot; I am on the site.
 If you go to the first page and wait for a while I'll flash (no pun intended) before your eyes.
 My 10 seconds of fame on the net.

-This site adds to the <span style="color:#ffff00;"><span style="color:#000000;">proud feeling i already have for [Avega](http://www.avega.se/).
+This site adds to the <span style="color:#ffff00;"><span style="color:#000000;">proud feeling I already have for [Avega](http://www.avega.se/).
 The best place I've ever worked on.
 If you're interested of joining us, please let me know.